bezzantsam/bezzantsam/README.md

 - 👋 Hi, I’m @bezzantsam
 - 👀 I’m interested in full stack development and blockchain technology.
-- 🌱 I’m currently learning React ,Next.JS
+- 🌱 I’m currently learning React, Next.JS
 - 💞️ I’m looking to collaborate and learn from others.
 - 📫 How to reach me bezzantsam@gmail.com